Histoplasmosis ISHAM working group meeting

 Collaborative research (1:50 pm – 2:50 pm)

-Chairs: Ana Alastruey (Spain) and Shawn Lockhart (USA)
+Chairs: Ana Alastruey (Spain)

 13.50 – 13.58 hrs Brazilian network – Induction and Factorial trial (Alessandro C. Pasqualotto, Brazil)